os-climate/sostrades-dev-tools/docs/source/user_manual.md

 - **2- Platform information:** In this box, the name and creation date of the platform are displayed.
 When you are connected to a cloud platform, the box is clickable to view more details about the different Git repositories the platform is based on.
 - **3- User information:** The name of the current user is displayed
 - **4- Contact button:** Show the email address of the support team
-- **5- Logout button:** Here is the button to logout
+- **5- Logout button:** Logs out the user
 - **6- Favorite studies:** At the bottom of the homepage there are the last opened and favorite study of the current user.
 Users can mark their favorite studies with a star in the study management panel (see the next section).
-- **7- Header color:** The color of the header is configurable during the platform's creation.
-For example, the cloud open-source validation platform is green, different color than the purple one for local platforms.
+- **7- Header color:** The color of the header depends of the environment : validation platforms are green, latest are blue, integration orange and purple for local platforms.

 By clicking on the Platform Information box, a table appears summarizing all Git repository details used to build the platform.
 The table includes the repository name, the branch or tag in use, the commit identifier, and the last commit date.
 This allows users to track the exact versions of the different components that make up the platform.
 ![](images/platform-GUI/header/platform-version.png)
 ![](images/platform-GUI/header/header-code-traceability.png)

-### Section 2.2: Group management
+### Section 2.2: Group Management

-The Group Management feature, accessible via the menu button, allows users to organise access rights within the platform.
+The Group Management feature, accessible via the menu button, allows users to manage access rights within the platform.

-Each user connected to the platform belongs to, at least, one group with rights.
+Each user connected to the platform is assigned to at least one group with specific access rights.

+Here is the description of level of membership in a group:

-- **Owner** : When a user creates a group, he is the owner of the group.
-The owner cannot be changed and has the full rights on the group (edition, deletion, manage access rights).
+- **Owner**: When a user creates a group, they become the owner of that group.
+The owner cannot be changed and has full rights over the group (editing, deletion, and managing access rights).
-- **Manager** : Can edit a group (name and description), manage access rights to the group (can add or remove user or group but cannot change its own access right nor the owner), can create study into this group.
-A manager can't delete a group, only the owner can do it.
+- **Manager**: A manager can edit the group (name and description), manage access rights (add or remove users or groups), and create studies within the group.
+A manager can't change their own access rights or those of the owner, nor can they delete the group—only the owner can do that.
-- **Member** : A member of a group can only create studies into this group.
+- **Member**: A member can only create studies within the group.

-These groups contain user and each user in the group has access to what belongs to it.
-It can be:
+These groups contain users, each of whom has access to the resources associated with the group.
+These resources can include:

-- another group of users
+- Other user groups
-- a process (bunch of models), it is possible to link a process to a given group
+- A process (a collection of models), which can be linked to a specific group
-- a study created by someone in the group or added by someone else that has given access to it
+- A study created by a group member or shared by another user who has granted access

-When a group is linked to a process, a study, or another group, the users and/or groups within the group inherit the associated access rights.
+When a group is linked to a process, study, or another group, the users and/or groups within the linked group inherit the associated access rights.

 For example:
-if a group is added as a manager in a process entity's rights, all users in the group (owner, manager, or member) will be managers of the process.
+- If a group is added as a manager to the rights of a process entity, all users in the group (owner, manager, or member) will have manager rights for that process.
-If a group is added as a restricted viewer in a study-case entity's rights, all users in the group (owner, manager, or member) will be restricted viewers of the study-case.
+- If a group is added as a restricted viewer to a study-case entity's rights, all users in the group (owner, manager, or member) will be restricted viewers of the study-case.
-If a user in the restricted viewer group is also added as a manager in the same study-case entity's rights, they will have manager rights for this study-case.
+- If a user in the restricted viewer group is also added as a manager in the same study-case entity's rights, they will have manager rights for that study-case.

-By default, at the first connection on the GUI, the new users are in "All users" group.
+By default, when a new user first logs in to the GUI, they are placed in the "All Users" group.

 #### Subsection 2.2.1 Create group
 ![](images/platform-GUI/group-management/create_group.png)